trigger-sister/trigger-sister.github.io/_posts/2025-12-18-VISIT-WILSON.md

 The clerk rung me up and I paid.

-"Thank you daaaaaaaarling" A lesbian I know taught me the trick here is to really draw out and accentuate the middle of "darling".
+"Thank you _daaaaaaaarling_" A lesbian I know taught me the trick here is to really draw out and accentuate the middle of "darling".

 "Have a great day!
 And happy holidays."
 I meant this genuinely.